 7. Decide on what exactly you’re asking for.
 Decide whether you want to ask for the wedding money as a gift/ donation or a loan.
 Depending on how well-to-do your parents are, you know whether the money you ask for will break them.
 Some parents are known to sponsor weddings of their children and relatives, and if your parents is one of them, it may not hurt to ask for wedding money as a gift.

 8. Let each partner ask their own parents.
 It may be better for each partner to ask their own parents separately.
-You may also want to take your significant other along for this conversation.
+However, you can decide whether to take your significant other along for this conversation – it’s your choice.

 9. Ask Respectfully.
 Be polite and respectful when you ask your parents to help cover your wedding cost.